-†PSYC 330 Abnormal Psychology [S: 3-0-0]3.
+[†]PSYC 330 Abnormal Psychology [S: 3-0-0]3.

-Prerequisite: PSYC 160, recommended: PSYC 260 Rotation: Odd Academic Year: Fall

-A survey of the DSM-V classification system in terms of the major diagnostic disorders which include the following: stress and anxiety, dissociative and somatoform, mood and suicide, personality and impulse control, substance abuse and dependence, sexual and gender-related, schizophrenic and delusional, cognitive (delirium, dementia, amnestic), and disorders of childhood and adolescence.
+Prerequisite: PSYC 160, recommended: PSYC 260 Rotation: Odd Academic Year: Fall and anxiety, dissociative and somatoform, mood and suicide, personality and impulse control, substance abuse and dependence, sexual and gender-related, schizophrenic and delusional, cognitive (delirium, dementia, amnestic), and disorders of childhood and adolescence.
 Other topics include a history of mental health treatment, classification and assessment issues, and contemporary and legal issues from a North American perspective.